3rChuss/react-canvas-masker/README.md

-# React Mask Editor (Enhanced Fork) (react-masker)
+# React Mask Editor

 > A modern, flexible React component and hook for image mask editing.
-This is an improved fork of the original [`react-mask-editor`](https://www.npmjs.com/package/react-mask-editor) with a robust hook-based architecture, better undo/redo, and a more flexible API.
+This is an enhanced fork of the original [`react-mask-editor`](https://www.npmjs.com/package/react-mask-editor) with a robust hook-based architecture, improved undo/redo, and a more flexible API.

 ---